rism-digital/rism.info/community/muscat/tutorials.en.md

 Complete instructions: [Video on YouTube](https://youtu.be/FmDMgSseXZY){:target="_blank"} and [PDF](/resources/community/muscat/adding_editing_holdings_printed_music.pdf)\
 One-page version: [PDF](/resources-old-website/community-content/Muscat_EN/Holdings_1_page.pdf)\
 This is RISM's priority for printed music and is the easiest way for a library to contribute.
 Find the print in RISM, add your holdings, and enter the shelfmark.
-Note: if you do not see an "add holdings" button, notify the Editorial Center and we will correct the record.
+Note: if you do not see an "add holdings" button, notify the Editorial Network and we will correct the record.

 ### 2. Revise existing RISM records